Notice

 • The Power of Intention: Mistakes are opportunities to learn.

 A shift in perception is one of the highest forms of self-care, and the trickle-down effect is unparalleled.
 The Powers and their corresponding skills help administrators access the composure necessary to face whatever lies ahead.
 Like educators, administrators deserve to feel supported, understood and propelled toward their goals—both personal and professional.
-That is why we’ve developed an intensive 2-day event to address the extremely real, extremely urgent challenges Administrators face every day.
+That is why we’ve developed an intensive 2-day school administrator and leadership event to address the extremely real, extremely urgent challenges Administrators face every day.

 Conscious Discipline for Administrators April 9 – 10, 2024 in Myrtle Beach, SC will empower you with the skillset and mindset necessary to confidently meet the needs of your staff, your students and yourself.
 Join us for guidance on how to create an emotionally safe educational environment that fosters mental health and academic success from the top down—starting with you!